Nonlinear functional regression by functional deep neural network with kernel embedding

-Next, we demonstrate a result from our previous work \cite[Proposition 2]{songapproximation2023} showing the rates of approximating a continuous function by a deep ReLU neural network, which essentially utilizes the idea of realizing the multivariate piecewise linear interpolation by a deep ReLU neural network from \cite{yarotsky2018optimal}.
+Next, we present a result from our previous work \citep[Proposition 2]{songapproximation2023} that establishes the rates of approximating a continuous function by a deep ReLU neural network, which essentially leverages the idea of realizing the multivariate piecewise linear interpolation through a deep ReLU neural network, as discussed in \cite{yarotsky2018optimal}.

-\begin{lemma} Let $M,N \in \NN$, $\omega_g$ be the modulus of continuity of a function $g: [-R,R]^{d_1}\to [-L,L]$ with $L>0$, then there exists a deep ReLU neural network $H_{NN}$ with depth $d_1^2+d_1+1$, and $M$ nonzero parameters such that
+\begin{lemma} Let $M,N \in \NN$, $\omega_g$ be the modulus of continuity of a function $g: [-R,R]^{d_1}\to [-L,L]$ with $L>0$, then there exists a deep ReLU neural network $H_{NN}$ with depth $J= d_1^2+d_1+1$ and $M$ nonzero parameters, such that

-where $c_0$ is a constant independent of $R, d_1$ and $M$.
+where $c_0$ is a constant that is independent of $R, d_1$, and $M$.
 Moreover, $H_{NN}$ is constructed to output